Blog, Events & News

 Loyalty points attacks are typically conducted over a prolonged period often involving multiple steps, tools and potentially different groups of hackers all with a view to maximising the value they can extort from any business.
 We typically see these attacks follow four phases:

 To carry out a successful loyalty points attack, the hacker needs to gain unnotarized access to a customer account.
-Typically, this is achieved with a credential stuffing attack, in which hackers attempt to log into thousands of accounts on your site per minute using a credentials acquired in legacy data breaches.
+Typically, this is achieved with a credential stuffing attack, in which hackers attempt to log in to thousands of accounts on your site per minute using a credential acquired in legacy data breaches.

 Once a hacker has successfully accessed the customer account, they will use monitoring tools to check the points balance available.
 If the account is of significant value they may seek to spend the points or sell the account immediately however, others may choose to monitor the account until it accumulates more points, before committing fraud.